Category Archive: Research

 • How to center the participants and their lived experiences throughout the research process.

-The workshop will be held Wednesday, February 26, 2025, 1-5pm PST at ACM SIGCSE Technical Symposium as an affiliated event*.
+The workshop will be held Wednesday, February 26, 2025, 1-5pm EST at ACM SIGCSE Technical Symposium as an affiliated event*.

-Participants will learn about the guidelines and associated resources, discuss their application to current or proposed research projects, and gain a new appreciation for how to embed equity perspectives in each phase of their research.
+Participants will learn about the guidelines and associated resources, discuss their application to current or proposed research projects, and gain a new appreciation for how to embed broad perspectives in each phase of their research.
 Specifically, participants will develop a broader perspective of literature reviews, ways to approach writing well-crafted abstracts, strategies for engaging with participants, and how to incorporate ethics into research.
 As a bonus, we’ll also dive into publication strategies, so when an article is rejected, you can reset, revise, and resubmit to other publication venues.

 This interactive workshop will be geared towards those studying computing education and who want to learn more.
 We welcome submissions from those with any level of education research.
 For this particular event, graduate students will be prioritized for the limited spaces available.